CyberSource/cybersource-rest-client-java/docs/DecisionManagerApi.md

  - **Content-Type**: application/json;charset=utf-8
  - **Accept**: application/hal+json;charset=utf-8

-<a name="createDecisionManagerCase"></a>
+<a name="createBundledDecisionManagerCase"></a>
-# **createDecisionManagerCase**
+# **createBundledDecisionManagerCase**
-> RiskV1DecisionsPost201Response createDecisionManagerCase(createDecisionManagerCaseRequest)
+> RiskV1DecisionsPost201Response createBundledDecisionManagerCase(createBundledDecisionManagerCaseRequest)

-Create Decision Manager Case
+Create Decision Manager

-This is the combined request to the Decision Manager Service for a transaction sent to Cybersource.
+Decision Manager can help you automate and streamline your fraud operations.
 Decision Manager will return a decision based on the request values.

 ### Example
 ```java